sharanya2004/deeplearning_miniprojects_vs/README.md

-# deeplearning_miniprojects_vs
+Long short term memory(lstm)
-# This project is conducted using lstm on the Twitter airlines dataset
+# This project is conducted using lstm on the Twitter Airlines dataset
 # Twitter airline dataset is downloaded from Kaggle